carvalholuigi25/lcpbot/README.md

 Name: deploy, Description: This command executes and updates the commands list and bot status!
 Name: ping, Description: This command shows the status or latency of bot!
 Name: reload, Description: This command reloads the entire bot and updates the commands list!
+Name: hello, Description: This command shows the hello message!
 Name: ban, Description: Ban a player
 Name: help, Description: List all available commands.
 Name: loop, Description: Sets loop mode